DemandCube/NeverwinterDP-Samples/README.md

   ```
 1. Open Eclipse
 1. File -> Import -> General/Existing Project into Workspace
-1. Import both NeverwinterDP-Commons and NeverwinterDP-Samples into your workspace
+1. Import NeverwinterDP-Samples into your workspace

 #Files of Importance